-It got a few likes and a few comments about how this was achieved, how AR worked in my classroom and how my class seemed so fired up about reading.
+It got a few likes and a few comments about how this was achieved, both about how AR worked in my classroom and how my class seemed so fired up about reading.

 Here, I’ll attempt to describe some ways in which I go about trying to develop a deep enjoyment (not necessarily love) of reading in my class.